songthao1610/Food-Delivery-Time-Prediction/README.md

  files related to the Time Delivery Prediction project.

-├── README.md                   <-- Main README file explaining the project's business case, methodology, and findings │
+- **README.md:** This file serves as the main documentation for the project, providing details on the business case, methodology, and findings.

-├── Official_notebook.ipynb     <-- Jupyter Notebook for exploration and presentation
+- **Official_notebook.ipynb:** This Jupyter Notebook contains code for data exploration and presentation purposes.

-│
-├── presentation.pdf            <-- Non-technical presentation slides
-│
+- **presentation.pdf:** These are the non-technical presentation slides summarizing the project.

-├── requirement.txt             <-- File containing the project requirements and dependencies
+- **requirement.txt:** This file lists the project requirements and dependencies needed to run the code.

 ### Quick Links